 If you wish to withdraw your pending HMO licence application or surrender your HMO licence at any stage, please confirm in writing to: HMOUnit@aberdeencity.gov.uk.
 Depending on the stage of the pending application or granted licence, you may be eligible for a partial refund of the fee you paid when you submitted the application.
 If such a refund is due, we will write to you confirming the amount to be refunded then we will refund that amount directly to the credit/debit card which was used to pay the fee when the application was submitted.

 Register of HMO licences and licence applications

 The Council is legally required to maintain a public register of HMO licence applications and granted HMO licences.

 Note for tenants

 If you live in an HMO, ask your landlord if they hold a current HMO licence.
 If your landlord doesn’t hold a licence, your home may not meet the HMO standards and may be unsafe in terms of gas safety, electrical safety and fire safety.
 You can check if your landlord holds a current licence by using the link above.
 Please email the HMO unit if you require any advice about the standard of your accommodation.

 Notes for neighbours

 Do you live next door to an HMO or are there HMOs in your street?
-If you are experiencing problems from neighbouring HMOs, contact us for advice.
+If you are experiencing problems from neighbouring HMOs, contact us for advice on the email address below.
 If these problems include anti-social behaviour, you can also contact the Antisocial Behaviour Investigation Team (ASBIT).